osstech-jp/ldapcon2015/paper.md

  * MODIFY, MODRDN does not implement yet.
  * deref search does not implement yet.
  * WiredTiger does not support multiprocess access yet.
- It mean that we can't to do slatcat while running slapd.
+ It mean that we can't to do slapcat while running slapd.
 It will be supported in the future.
  * back-wt does not implement entry cache such as back-bdb.
  It's not absolutely necessary due to WiredTiger cache is fast enough.